Jebali02/CarwalePlatformTest/README.md

-# Platform tested : Carwale
+# Description :
+This projet allow to test the carwale platform web
 # link : https://www.carwale.com/
+##How to use project